mariadb-corporation/MaxScale/Documentation/Reference/Hint-Syntax.md

 module=hintfilter
 ```

-Behind MaxScale is a master server and a slave server.
+Behind MariaDB MaxScale is a master server and a slave server.
 If there is replication lag between the master and the slave, read queries sent to the slave might return old data.
 To guarantee up-to-date data, we can add a routing hint to the query.

 ```
 INSERT INTO table1 VALUES ("John","Doe",1);